carrotzz/Developing-Data-Products-Project_BMI/Project/BMI project.md

 BMI for Adult
 ========================================================

-### A Project Presentation for Developing Data Product Course
+### A Project Presentation for Developing Data Product course

 - author: Linghuan Zeng
 - date: 9/20/2014